How do I enter the 2020 race?

 All food will be vegetarian.
 There will be sandwiches and snacks at the presentation ceremony for the 24 hour race.

-Tables and chairs will be available if you haven’t brought your own.
+Tables and chairs may be available but it would help if brought your own.

 There are toilets at trackside, the nearest one will be for men and women.
 There are also toilets in the men’s and women’s changing rooms.
 Hot showers will be available.